WGLab/mutformer/README.md

 MutBERT8L and MutBERT10L use the original BERT model for comparison purposes, the MutFormer models are the official models.

+### Precomputed Scores for MutFormer

-#### To download a full prediction of a complete collection of all possible known missense protein-altering mutations in the humane proteome, we have included a file as a release asset called "hg19_mutformer.zip"
+We have included precomputed scores for all known missense protein-altering mutations in the humane proteome in the DBNSFP42 database (hg19 build).
+We have included a file as a release asset called "hg19_mutformer.zip."

 #### Alternatively, a google drive link: https://drive.google.com/file/d/1950d_f3y9Q6C5I62ODjHB6C8biT8whY7/view?usp=sharing

+One way to use these scores is through Annovar.
+Given a .avinput file with tab delimited:

+1. chromosome number
+2. mutation start position
+3. mutation end position (will be the same as start position for SNPs)
+4. reference sequence (nucleotide segment prior to mutation)
+5. mutated segment (nucleotide segment after mutation)

+Annovar's table_annovar.pl tool (https://annovar.openbioinformatics.org/en/latest/) can be used to analyze the mutations present in avinput file based on MutFormer scores.

+To demonstrate this capability, we've included a file named "annovar_mutformer_example.zip" as a part of the release.
+Anonnovar uses perl scripts, so the example uses Anaconda powershell and perl to analyze mutations.
+To run this example, download and unzip the zip file as well as the "hg_mutformer.zip" scores file, and follow the instructions in the README.txt within the folder.

 ## To run MutFormer: